armin-reichert/pacman/README.md

 		new BreadthFirstTraversal<>(graph);
 ```

-A-Star certainly sounds "cooler" than BFS, but is completely useless in this use-case because the maze is represented
+A* certainly sounds "cooler" than BFS, but doesn't give additional value in this use-case because the maze is represented
-by a graph where the distance between two adjacent vertices (neighbor tiles) is always the same.
+by a graph with uniform distance between every two adjacent vertices (neighbor tiles).
-Thus the A* or Dijkstra path finding algorithms would just degenerate to plain BFS (correct me if I'm wrong).
+Thus the A* or Dijkstra algorithms just degenerate to BFS (correct me if I'm wrong).

 Of course one could represent the graph differently, for example with vertices only for crossings and weighted edges
 for passages, in which case Dijkstra or A* would become useful.